Dec 17, 2022

 A live online conversation with Khenpo Dakpa Senge of the Sakya school of Tibetan Buddhism and co-hosts Geshe Tenzin Wangyal and Jhama Lhamo.
-Conversation is in Tibetan language only; closing summary will be offered in English.
+Conversation is in Tibetan language only.

 The major Buddhist traditions of Tibet have distinctly different teachings and rituals, yet they also share many commonalities, among them the jewel-like teachings of the Five Wisdoms.
 In Part 8 of an ongoing series of live online broadcasts, our panelists go deeper into the previous discussions — dialogs between esteemed teachers of six Buddhist traditions of Tibet — to further clarify the essence of these ancient teachings.